lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 \notes{For a model to be useful, we need to specify relationships between our data variables.
 Of course, this is the point at which a model also typically becomes wrong.
-The following considerations should arise:}

-\notes{If our model is not correct, is it a useful abstraction given what we expect to observe about the data?
-For example, Brownian motion is modelled as a stochastic differential equation.}
+At least if our model isn't correct, then it should be a useful abstraction of the system.}

 \subsubsection{Gaussian Processes}

 \notes{A flexible class of models that fulfils the constraints of being non-parametric and Kolmogorov consistent is Gaussian processes.
-Gaussian processes assume that the data is jointly Gaussian distributed.
-Each data point, $\dataScalar_i$, is is jointly distributed with each other data point $\dataScalar_j$ as a multivariate Gaussian.
+A Gaussian process prior for our fundamental variables, $\mappingFunctionVector$ assumes that they are jointly Gaussian distributed.
+Each data point, $\mappingFunction_i$, is is jointly distributed with each other data point $\mappingFunction_j$ as a multivariate Gaussian.
 The covariance of this Gaussian is a function of the indices of the two data, in this case
 $i$ and $j$.
 But these indices are not just restricted to discrete values.
 The index can be a continuous value such as time, $t$, or